 It’s a common belief that seasoned ship captains are astute and keenly aware of every crew member, every function and every nut and every bolt on their vessels.
 Company leaders should be just as cognizant of their operations.
 When leadership is engaged, it sets the tone and articulates the aligned vision and expectations of the organization.
 Senior management “walk throughs” nurture an environment of transparency, trust and the pursuit of continuous improvement.

 It will be easier for organizational leaders to engage in building a culture of quality when they see the inherent value that comes with this approach.
 Quality assurance processes that are woven into product design and all manufacturing phases reduce errors, which means there is less time and money spent correcting mistakes and repeating tasks.
 Depending on the size of your organization, the annual cost savings could reach into the millions.

 To develop a culture of quality, you must foster an agile mindset throughout the organization.
-Approaches to quality are evolving and your organization needs to keep pace with the changes.
-If you view quality as a safety net or a requirement for compliance, you should consider taking more of a predictive approach.
+Approaches to quality management are evolving and your organization needs to keep pace with the changes.
+If you view quality as a safety net or a requirement for compliance, you should consider taking more of a predictive and proactive approach.
 The ability to foresee changes and potential setbacks that occur due to variabilities in product development processes and materials will help you alleviate surprises and costly oversights.

 In order to stay current or even a step ahead of quality assurance trends and the frequently changing regulatory landscape, there needs to be a collective effort toward continuous improvement.
 Operational excellence means that quality needs to be mobilized early in the product design stage and it should have its own set of metrics in every phase of manufacturing.